 - 1. Reinstall in the reverse order of removal.

-Be sure to connect the positive (+)

-terminal first, then the negative (-)

-terminal.

-- 2. Check all bolts and other fasteners are secure.
+Be sure to connect the positive (+) terminal first, then the negative (-) terminal. - 2.
+Check all bolts and other fasteners are secure.

-- 3. Install the remaining parts in the reverse order of removal.

 Battery Charging

 (1) charger

 Be sure to read the information that came with your battery charger and follow the instructions on the battery.
 Improper charging may damage the battery.